 Polvoron, (polboron in Cebuano, pulburon in Tagalog) is a classic dessert loved by every Filipino.
 It is a sweet and crumbly shortbread made of toasted flour, powdered milk, sugar, and butter.
 These sweet treats originated from Spain.
 Polvo is a Spanish word that means powder, or dust.
 There is a number of local variants of polvoron, from the traditional polvoron, polvoron with pinipig (similar to crisp rice), with peanuts, to chocolate coated polvoron.
 Cookies and cream flavored polvoron also exist.
 In this recipe we used one of the popular variants which is polvoron recipe with peanuts.

 Polvoron cookies are treats that are usually served during holidays.
-But it is now available all year round.
+But it is now available all year round like cotton candies (thanks to cotton candy machines that allow you to make them from the comfort of your homes!).
 Polvoron are also used to fill barquillos, a Filipino wafer roll popularly sold as pasalubong.

 Learn how to make this yummy polvoron with this easy polvoron recipe with peanuts and tell us what you think!